Training with Differential Privacy: A Gradient-Preserving Noise Reduction Approach with Provable Security: Introduction

-\textbf{Our contributions.} To this end, we propose a novel and more robust DP approach for the training procedure of the deep learning models called \sys.
-Enlightened by Spectral-DP, we compute the model gradients in the frequency domain by adopting the Fast Fourier Transformation (FFT) to the model parameters and feature maps.
-We then adopt the Gaussian noise mechanism to the gradients.
-Since the model weights are more sparse after adopting FFT, it is viable for us to perform the noise reduction.
-Unlike the previous work that filters the noised gradients in the frequency domain, we instead process them in the time domain by deleting the imaginary parts.
+\textbf{Our Contributions.} To this end, we propose a novel and more robust DP approach for the training procedure of the deep learning models called \sys~(i.e., DP with \underline{G}radient-preserving noise \underline{Re}duction).
+Enlightened by \cite{FFT1, xiao2010differential}, we compute the model gradients in the frequency domain by adopting the FFT and Gaussian noise mechanism to the model parameters and feature maps.
+Since the model weights are more sparse in the transferred domain, it is viable for us to perform the noise reduction.
+Unlike the previous work that filters the noised gradients in the frequency domain \cite{spectral}, we instead process them in the time domain by deleting the imaginary parts.
 We theoretically prove that our \sys~requires only half of the noise level than DPSGD under the same privacy budget.
 Compared to Spectral-DP, our approach invokes lower and more stable noise levels without deleting any gradient information.
 We fully implement our \sys~and design comprehensive experiments to evaluate its performance.
 We adopt five universally used architectures to show the performance gain under two popular training settings.
 The experimental results demonstrate that \sys~achieves consistently better model utility than the existing baselines under the same privacy requirements.
-In all, the concrete contributions of this paper are as follows.
+In all, the contributions of this paper are as follows.

 \begin{itemize} \item We theoretically analyze the noise scale needed to maintain a certain privacy requirement.
-By proposing a new gradient-preserving noise reduction scheme, we provide a tighter bound for DP training in theory.
+By proposing a new gradient-preserving noise reduction scheme, we provide a tighter bound for differentially private training.

 \item We propose a new DP scheme for the deep learning training procedure called \sys.
 Compared to the existing works, our algorithm requires the lowest noise level without discarding any gradient information under the same privacy budget, thus leading to the best model utility.